 appropriate pro-social strategies for entering and maintaining play

 self-discipline and self-confidence.
 In providing a respectful and

 empathetic environment we intend to develop a community of learners, who care for one another.

 Finally, we are committed to ensuring that the children, families

 and teachers act as collaborators.
 Communication and feedback is

 encouraged daily through opportunities to share information in the

-morning, the afternoon, on the phone, at parent-teacher conferences, home visits, and monthly events.
-Monthly newsletters and annual written developmentals are recorded documents that further facilitate the exchange of information.
+morning, the afternoon, on the phone, at family conferences, in bi-monthly curriculum updates, community events, and during home visits.
+Journey books and developmental narratives are recorded documents that further facilitate the exchange of information on each child.